drardito/CS-Ed-Data-and-AI/Data and Education Course Outline.md

-3. **Visualizing Data with Common Objects**.
+4. **Visualizing Data with Common Objects**.

    <img src="https://flowingdata.com/wp-content/uploads/2017/06/Bladder-e1523574916903-720x597.png" alt="fruit graph" style="zoom:50%;" />

    Too often we think of data visualization as a technological process instead of a human one.
 So, your task is to find some data that are of some interest to you (they can be education related or not).
-Then you will create a way of visualizing these data using everyday objects.
+Then you will create at least two ways of visualizing these data using everyday objects.
 (This example from [Flowing Data](https://flowingdata.com/2018/04/17/visualizing-differences/)).
 Play around, be creative, share your creations.